FrSkyRC/PixelOSD/doc/OSD.md

 OSD_CMD_ERR_NO_COMMAND = -2,
-// Payload received for the current command is smaller than expected OSD_CMD_ERR_PAYLOAD_TOO_SMALL = -3, OSD_CMD_ERR_BUF_TOO_SMALL = -4,
+// Payload received for the current command is smaller than expected OSD_CMD_ERR_PAYLOAD_TOO_SMALL = -3,
+// The provided buffer was too small for the response.
+The UART transport
+// manages the buffers automatically, so if you see this error when using
+// it, please report it as a bug.
+OSD_CMD_ERR_BUF_TOO_SMALL = -4,
 // Payload received for the current command doesn't satisfy some invariant
 // (e.g. it contains an invalid value for its type)